 We offer both sash and casement wooden windows.

 Are you FENSA regulated?

 Yes, we are a FENSA regulated company.
-Should you replace your windows you would be receive a FENSA certificate at the end of the installation, you would need to provide this certificate when you sell your home.
+If we replace your windows you will receive a FENSA certificate at the end of the installation which you would need to provide when you sell your home.